Is there any benefit in couples each having their own life insurance policy?

 The simple answer is yes.

-There is more benefit but it may not be entirely necessary.
+There can certainly be more benefit to couples each having their own cover but it may not always be necessary.

 e.g. Let’s start with Mr. & Mrs. Jones, a mortgage of £100,000 and a life insurance policy for £100,000 over 20 years.

 If Mr. & Mrs. Jones each have their own policy for £100,000:

 a) One of them dies, the survivor will still have cover – but if one policy has paid out and the mortgage has been paid off, does the survivor need their cover?